solidity-labs-io/forge-proposal-simulator/docs/guides/introduction.md

 ### Step 3: Addresses File

 Create a JSON file following the standard on [Addresses](../overview/architecture/addresses.md).
 It is recommended to keep the JSON file in a separate folder, for example, `./addresses/31337.json`.
-Also allow read access for this file in `foundry.toml`.
+The name of the JSON file would be the same as the network id.
+If there are multiple networks, addresses should be added in the JSON files corresponding to their network.
+Also, allow read access for this file in `foundry.toml`.

 ```toml
 [profile.default]